 Check bins with stirring devices carefully.
 The bin must be perfectly round for them to work correctly.
 Wood structures will be hard hit and may retain mold and contaminants.
 Bin foundations can shift, float or deteriorate from flooding.
 Inspect structures and foundations carefully, and have an engineering evaluation for larger bins.

 Expect electric wiring, controls, motors and fans to be ruined.
 Do not energize wet components.
 Be sure the power is off and locked out before touching any electrical components of flooded systems.

-Clean and disinfect facilities and grounds completely.
+Have a flood damage cleaning company clean and disinfect facilities and grounds completely.
 Then do a careful food safety inspection before returning facilities to operation.
 A third party inspection is recommended.
 Maintain records of cleaning.

 - Cut all power and professionally verify that all structures are not energized.